rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [FMCAA] Häggström O. (2002) *Finite Markov Chains and Algorithmic Applications*.
 Cambridge University Press.

 ..
-[BIS-2000] Bisdorff R. (2000), Logical foundation of fuzzy preferential systems with application to the ELECTRE decision aid methods, *Computers and Operations Research*, 27:673-687 (downloadable version `PDF file 159.1Kb <http://hdl.handle.net/10993/23724>`_).
+[BIS-2000] Bisdorff R. (2000), "Logical foundation of fuzzy preferential systems with application to the ELECTRE decision aid methods", *Computers and Operations Research*, 27:673-687 (downloadable version `PDF file 159.1Kb <http://hdl.handle.net/10993/23724>`_).

 ..
 [WIL-1996] Wilson D.B.
 (1996), *Generating random spanning trees more quickly than the cover time*, Proceedings of the Twenty-eighth Annual ACM *Symposium on the Theory of Computing* (Philadelphia, PA, 1996), 296-303, ACM, New York, 1996.